Game-Radio/SimplyPerms/README.md

 ## [SimplyWrapper][10]

 An add-on of SimplyPerms is available to make plugins based on PermissionsBukkit API compatible with this plugin.
 [You can download it here][10]

-*Note : Not all PermissionsBukkit plugin will work with this !
+*Not all PermissionsBukkit plugin will work with this !
 Try and give me your feedbacks !*

 ## Thanks